 You could use a tuple to “write protect” the contents of the tuple since you can’t modify it.
 However, it is possible to re-declare a tuple.
 Here is an example:

 Above, I re-declared the variable “hostnames” with a new tuple.
 This is no problem in Python so the “write protect” analogy doesn’t make much sense.

 Why would you want to use a tuple instead of a list?

 When you have huge data sets, apparently a tuple is faster than a list.
+A tuple also requires less memory than a list.
 This is an issue that computer scientists might run into.
 As network engineers, we typically use Python for small scripts or to communicate with APIs.
-It’s unlikely that you run into any Python performance issues because you have to process so much data.
+It’s unlikely that you run into any Python performance issues where the difference between a tuple or list is a key factor.

 You have now learned what Python tuples are:

 - Tuples are similar to lists, but you can’t modify them.